ThyCozyDev/Password-manager/README.md

 The GUI will prompt you to enter the desired password length and the purpose for which the password is being generated (e.g., the name of a website or application).
 After clicking the "Generate" button, the password will be displayed and saved to a file named `password.txt`.
 You can access the passwords from the list and copy them by clicking on the Copy button (You need to select a password first!).

 ## Updates

+1.2:

+* Added a delete button to delete unwanted or mistakenly generated passwords
+* Improved the redability of the code
+* Improved Error Handling

 1.1: